gladstone28/phaser-multi-scene-game/README.md

 - The ordering of the Scenes in the config.scene determines the first Scene to play .
 - How to stop a Scene and start another Scene.
 - How to organize our code into different files and incorporate these files into our game using <script> elements.

+### Instructions

+If you want to challenge yourself:

+- Create an EndScene class to the game.
+- Add more levels to the existing game.